-2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 7 Significance after Mitigation Less than Significant with Mitigation Less than Significant with Mitigation
+2010 CP-HPS2 FEIR 2010 CP-HPS2 FEIR Addendum 6 Significance after Mitigation Less than Significant with Mitigation Less than Significant with Mitigation

-As with the 2010 Project, construction impacts associated with the potential to encounter hazardous materials or hazardous conditions during construction under the 2024 Modified Project Variant anywhere in the Project site, would, for the most part, be site specific and not additive because development activities at one site would be localized and would not combine with activities at another site to create a greater, combined effect.
+As with the 2010 Project, construction impacts associated with the potential to encounter hazardous materials or hazardous conditions during construction under the 2019 Modified Project Variant anywhere in the Project site, whether at CP or HPS2 would, for the most part, be site specific and not additive because development activities at one site would be localized and would not combine with activities at another site to create a greater, combined effect.
 In addition, development would be sequenced, so only portions of each area would be expected to be under development at the same time.